FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_cluster_v3.md

 * `container_network_cidr` - (Optional) Container network segment.
 Changing this parameter will create a new cluster resource.

+* `service_network_cidr` - (Optional) Service network segment.
+Changing this parameter will create a new cluster resource.

 * `authentication_mode` - (Optional) Authentication mode of the cluster, possible values are x509 and rbac.
 Defaults to *rbac*.
     Changing this parameter will create a new cluster resource.